The 44th GST Council Meeting took place on the 12th of June 2021 in New Delhi, India.

 The GST amnesty scheme offers several benefits to taxpayers, including

-The scheme is also expected to benefit the government by increasing GST revenue collection and reducing the administrative burden of pursuing non-compliant taxpayers.
+The scheme will also benefit the government by increasing GST revenue collection and reducing the administrative burden of pursuing non-compliant taxpayers.

-The Council granted an exemption on IGST for the import of COVID-19 treating equipment and relief materials until August 31, 2021.
-This measure was implemented to offer crucial relief to healthcare providers and ensure the accessibility of vital medical supplies throughout the COVID-19 pandemic.
+The Council approved an IGST exemption for importing COVID-19 treatment equipment and relief materials until August 31, 2021.
+Furthermore, this measure aimed to provide crucial relief to healthcare providers and ensured the accessibility of vital medical supplies throughout the pandemic.

 The implementation of IGST exemption and a reduced GST rate aimed to achieve the following objectives: